monkeymademe/hatbox/README.md

 ## What are Hats?

-'HATs' (Hardware Attached on Top).
-Is a specification for add-on boards for the Raspberry Pi.
-This allows hardware makers the opportunity to have conform to a standard compatible with the 40pin configuration for the Raspberry Pi (from model B+).
+'HATs' (Hardware Attached on Top) is a specification for add-on boards for the Raspberry Pi.
+This allows hardware makers the opportunity to have conform to a standard, compatible with the 40pin configuration for the Raspberry Pi (from model B+).

 Basically it means a lot of your add-on boards that are called Hats will be the same size.

 ## Why do we need a box

-I own a hat with a lcd on top.
+I own a Hat with a lcd on top.
 With all the movement in my toolbox the screen got damaged.
-That sucked so I wanted to find something to protect my boards.
+That sucked, so I wanted to find something to protect my boards.
 I looked at Tool boxes, craft boxes, bags and pouches.
 Nothing seemed to fit the size of the Hats and actually keep them separate.

 Anoying!

 So I made my own out of card!

-## How do I make a Hat-Box
+## How to make a Hat-Box

-Well simply download the file you need.
+Simply download the file you need.
 There are in different heights that depend on what is on the hat.

 * ![15mm](/Hatbox_Templates/)
 * ![12mm](/Hatbox_Templates/)